tlobato/goact/readme.md

 - Go's [Fiber](https://gofiber.io) library for easier routes and authentication.
 - [React Router](https://reactrouter.com) configured by default.
 - [Tailwind](https://tailwindcss.com) for easier styling.
-- [React Compiler](https://react.dev/learn/react-compiler) for a better client performance.
+- [React Compiler](https://react.dev/learn/react-compiler) for a better client performance. (not stable yet)
 - Air + Vite development mode.
 - All in one deployment (Go serves the front-end in production).